 TEA formally notified school districts and charters of their preliminary FIRST rating in August.
 At that time, any district or charter that wished to appeal its rating had an opportunity to submit a written appeal with supporting evidence.

-Twelve school districts submitted a request for an appeal of their preliminary FIRST rating.
-After a review of the submitted information, one appeal was granted.
-Additionally, two charters submitted a request for an appeal of their preliminary FIRST rating.
-After a review of the submitted information, both were granted.
+Twenty-eight school districts submitted a request for an appeal of their preliminary FIRST rating.
+After a review of the submitted information, twenty-two appeals were granted.
+Additionally, nine charters submitted a request for an appeal of their preliminary FIRST rating.
+After a review of the submitted information, six were granted.

 To review the final 2016-2017 FIRST ratings for all districts and charters (plus view final FIRST ratings from previous years), visit the TEA website at http://tea.texas.gov/index4.aspx?id=3864.